And it’s magic when two people fall in love…

 Emotions may be the trigger but it cannot be the sustainer.

 How come?
-Because emotions are not that reliable.
-God’s Word is.
+Because emotions can change.
+But God’s Word won’t.

 We have relied on affection, attraction and affinity.